-Shipment of mail, small packages, and heavy freight, all referred to as cargo, is intrinsically multimodal.
+Shipment of mail, small packages, and heavy freight, all referred to as cargo, is intrinsically multi-modal.
 Cargo can be carried by truck, aircraft, rail, or ship or a combination of modes, depending on the origin and destination, cost preferences and schedule requirements set by the shipper.
 Because the shipping of cargo is highly price sensitive and competitive, there is some fluidity amongst modes as transportation companies build out their networks of service and respond to changes.
 These changes include economic activity, fluctuations in the price of fuel and other operational costs, competition, and for international cargo, security requirements, trade policies, and tariffs.

 The movement of air cargo occurs using one of three types of carriers: all-cargo, integrated express carriers, or in the belly compartment of passenger airlines.
 All-cargo carriers are cargo specialists and typically operate airport-to-airport, on dedicated aircraft that are turboprops, regional jets, narrow-body or wide body jets.
 In Colorado, Alpine Air Express, Inc. carries both mail and cargo on small aircraft as does Bemidji Aviation Services.
 These airlines typically operate scheduled feeder cargo service from smaller airports into DEN on a contract basis and then at DEN, cargo may be transferred to a larger all-cargo carrier such Atlas Air, Inc. and its wholly owned subsidiary, Southern Air and shipped on these aircraft for longer haul routes.
 Integrated express operators rely on a hub and spoke system and move heavy cargo and small packages door-to-door, utilizing a combination of air and ground services to pick-up, transit, and deliver.
-FedEx and UPS are the largest integrated express packages in 20186.
+FedEx and UPS are the largest integrated express carriers in Colorado, carrying 40 percent and 27 percent respectively, of all mail, freight, and express packages in 20186.
 "Belly-cargo" services provided by passenger airlines can vary widely depending on size of aircraft in the fleet and the carrier's commitment to cargo lift.
 At DEN, United Airlines hauls most of the air mail and cargo handled by passenger airlines.
 A large amount of cargo is also carried by Southwest Airlines and several international carriers such as Lufthansa and British Airways.